Treatment of Rett syndrome: Therapeutic

+Trofinetide

 Occupational therapy

 The symptoms of RTT severely limit individuals from independently taking part in meaningful activities in their day-to-day lives.
 As a result, most people with this disorder are very dependent on their caregivers in most areas of their lives.
 Occupational therapists (OTs) try to find ways to encourage these individuals to take part in activities that are meaningful to them, as this has been shown to improve health and well being.
 The goals of occupational therapy interventions are to maintain or improve the functional abilities of individuals with this disorder.
 It is important to remember that services for each individual with RTT can differ greatly.
 OTs work together with clients and their families to help clients achieve their unique goals.
 OTs not only provide direct services for the client and families, but they can also connect family members to information and resources outside of occupational therapy.
 Services provided may include but are not limited to: maintaining motor and daily living skills and maintaining cognitive and communication functioning.